All Products

 Prerequisites

-You have the permissions to use the role management feature.
-If you do not have the required permissions, contact a DMS administrator to assign the DMS administrator role to your account.
+Before you begin, make sure you have the role management permission.
+By default, DMS administrators have this permission.
+If you don't have it, ask a DMS administrator to assign the DMS administrator role to your account.
 For more information, see the Modify a user section of the "Manage users" topic.

 1. Log on to the DMS console V5.0.

-If you use the DMS console in normal mode, choose O&M > Role Management in the top navigation bar.
+In normal mode, choose O &M > Role Management in the top navigation bar.

 3. On the Custom Role tab, click Add Custom Role.

-4. In the Add Custom Role dialog box, configure the Role name and Role Description parameters and click Confirm.
+4. In the Add Custom Role dialog box, enter a Role name and Role Description, then click Confirm.

-1. On the Custom Role tab, find the custom role that you want to manage and click Details in the Actions column.
+1. On the Custom Role tab, find the role and click Details in the Actions column.

 2. On the Policy tab, click Add Permission Policy.